coverclock/com-diag-hazer/README.md

 GPS).
 I noticed that my BU353W10 was reporting GPS PRN 4 as "in view" with a zero elevation and zero azimuth; that vehicle wasn't reported by the sky map.
-Worse: a little web-search-fu told me that there was no PRN
+Worse: a little web-search-fu told me that there was no PRN 4; it does not appear in the most recent GPS almanac.
+The GPS vehicle using PRN 4 was decommisioned and its pseudo-random number code has not yet been reused.
-4. That vehicle was decommisioned and its pseudo-random number code has not yet been reused.

 Before I could do much else, PRN 4 dropped from view.

 PRN 4 reappeared the next morning around 2018-11-30T09:00-07:00.
 I quickly dumped the raw NMEA and verified using NMEA 0183 Version 4.10